snowtyler/TubeCord/README.md

 2. Webhook callbacks are validated, parsed, and converted into Discord payloads.
 3. The community post scheduler polls YouTube, records seen posts in SQLite, and emits new entries to Discord.
 4. Waitress serves the Flask app in production, keeping the webhook endpoint available.
+5. SQLAlchemy persists state to SQLite, PostgreSQL, MySQL, or MariaDB depending on `DATABASE_URL`.

 ## Prerequisites
 - Python 3.11 or newer